umd-lib/ole-circulation-policies/README.md

 The files can also be added to the /home/ole/kuali/kuali/main/local/olefs-webapp/rules/ directory.
 OLE can then be to reload the rules by changing the "LOAD_CIRC_POLICIES_IND" parameter to "Y", and then performing a circulation action.
+Some of the .drl files (such as checkout/LoanPeriods.drl) have an associated Excel spreadsheet.
+The Excel spreadsheet defines the decision table that make up the rules in the associated .drl file.
+The Excel spreadsheet can be converted into a .drl file using the xls2drl application (See [https://github.com/umd-lib/ole-drools-xls2drl](https://github.com/umd-lib/ole-drools-xls2drl)).

 These rules are for OLE v1.6.2 and later.
 Prior to v1.6.2, the KRMS rules engine was used for circulation policies.
 The University of Maryland KRMS ruleset has